© All Rights Reserved joinasia

 Battambang is a rural town with a lively market that people from all around come to visit to stock up on food.
 The main attraction seems to be going for a ride on the traditional bamboo train and let the country rhythm of life win you over.
 Contrary to what you may expect, the bamboo train is nothing more than a bamboo raft, carriage and a small engine.
 Just stand by the side of the rails and hop on board; it's as easy as that.
 Battambang also makes a nice stop-off point to break up the journey between Cambodia and Thailand.

 Like much of Cambodia, the weather is hot and humid year round.
-Temperatures are usually between 30 and 35 degrees Celsius during the day but can rise up to 40 in and around April.
-Nights are warm, over 20 degrees Celsius mostly.
+Temperatures are usually between 30 °C and 35 °C during the day but can rise up to 40 °C in and around April.
+Nights are warm, over 20 °C Celsius mostly.
 The dry season is from November to March, while July to September are the wettest months.

 From Phnom Penh you can travel very easily to Battambang by bus (and vice versa), which takes about six hours along well maintained roads.

 It's also very easy to get from Battambang to the Pailin border.
 The best way is by join-in transfer.

 You can also take the more scenic boat trip between Siem Reap and Battambang.
 This involves travelling through narrow canals and over a portion of Tonle Sap Lake on your way to Battambang.
 Along the way you'll pass floating villages and vast fields.

 |Banan Hotel||No. 5 National Road Near Paramout Angkor Bus||Hotel||-|

 |King Fy Hotel||St.155, #306 Romchek4 Village, Ratanak Commune||HOTEL||-|

 |The World Guesthouse||St.515, Chhreykourng Village Slarkaet Commune||GUESTHOUSE||-|